-Name of the company Contact person at Event FEI ID Contact email Ryegate Show Services Annette LONGENECKER 10099694 AnnetteL@ryegate.com
+Name of the company me of the company Contact person at Event Contact email Ryegate Show Services Annette LONGENECKER 10099694 AnnetteL@ryegate.com

 8. OTHER TECHNOLOGY/SERVICE PROVIDER(S)

 Will you use other technology/service provider(s) at your Event?
 No